ni/python-styleguide/docs/Coding-Conventions.md

 This document serves as the single source of truth when it comes to Python coding conventions for NI code.
 Therefore other guides (such as the Google Python styleguide or various PEP-guides) are superseded by this one.

-We have consciously decided to extract conventions from existing guides, instead of simply linking to them to minimize the scattering of conventions, to mirror other language conventions, as well as to allow us to tweak the conventions where necessary.

 In all cases where a convention comes from a PEP, it will be marked as such.

 ## Guides considered